kpwebb/smol-flame/README.md

 $ bun make
 ```

-Edit  page template in `src/template.tsx` and edit routes and page content in `src/main.tsx`
+Edit  page template in `src/template.tsx` and edit routes and page content in `src/main.tsx`.
+Files in `static/` are recursively copied into `dist/` build directory and served from `site.com/static`

 To build (Cloudflare Pages support via Github integration):